HarlowShow/patternate/README.md

 ## Demo

-It currently works with one pattern which uses an equilateral triangle to generate an image of tessalating hexagons
+It currently works with two patterns.
+The first uses an equilateral triangle to generate an image of tessalating hexagons.
+The second simply tiles any rectangular image.
+The guide mode generates a template which can be used as a layer mask when creating images.

 Input image: <br />
 <img src="assets/patternate_demo.png" alt="demo input image" />